ArkinSolomon/sakura-docs/docs/commands.md

 ### ISFILE

-**Requires READ permissions**

-Check if a file is a file (as opposed to a directory).
+Check if `file` exists and is a file (as opposed to a directory).
 Allows its value to be stored as a variable with a true boolean value if it exists and is a file, or false if it doesn't.
+Requires READ permissions on `file`.

+`ISFILE [file]`

 ```ska
 %isFile = ISFILE /some/file.txt